ldatb/ataides-website/hugo/content/faq.md

 ### Where are you based?
 Do you work globally?

 We are based in Brazil and serve clients across the globe.
 All consultations can be conducted remotely and in English or Portuguese.

+### What does “Swiss-grade governance” mean?

+It means neutrality, discretion, and precision, applying institutional-level discipline to cloud architecture, security, and compliance.
+Like Swiss banks, we value trust, clarity, and strategic alignment above all.

 ### How do I get started?